Decluttering Tips For Beginners

 Step #3 Set the Timer

 I love a good motivator and a timer is just that.
 A motivator.
-Maybe not at first but as you begin to find your groove you will see that time ticking away is a great motivator and a perfect way to get more done faster.
+Maybe not at first, but as you begin to find your groove, you will see that when the time is ticking away, it is a great motivator and a perfect way to get more done faster.

 That timer will force you to focus.
-To zero in on what needs to be done and work quickly at doing just that.
+To motivate you to zero in on what needs to be done and work quickly.

-5. The object is to fill your box or your bag before the timer goes off.
+#5.
+The object is to fill your box or bag before the timer goes off.
 Don’t think.
 Just do.

-6. When the timer goes off take the box and put it right now into the trunk of your car.
+#6.
+When the timer goes off, take the box and immediately put it in the trunk of your car.

-7. Next time you out drop all the items off to the donation center.
+#7.
+Next time you are out running errands, be sure to drop all the items off at the donation center.

 decluttering tips for beginners